The Otto Klineberg Intercultural and International Relations Award

 The Society for the Psychological Study of Social Issues is proud to announce the Otto Klineberg Intercultural and International Relations Award honoring Dr. Otto Klineberg (1899-1992), an early president of SPSSI and distinguished figure in these fields.

 Entries can be unpublished manuscripts, in press papers, book chapters, or journal articles published no more than 18 months prior to the submission deadline.
 Entries cannot be returned.
 The competition is open to non-members, as well as members of SPSSI, and graduate students are especially urged to submit papers.
 Submissions from across the social sciences are encouraged, however the paper must clearly demonstrate its relevance for psychological theory and research in the domain of intercultural and international relations.
+In case of multiple submissions, each individual may only serve as single author or first author on one submission.

 AWARD AND CRITERIA